Home

 7. Do not work with lead in the kitchen or any other place you might prepare food.

-8. If you are pregnant, don't use any lead materials, which includes solder.
+8. If you are pregnant, don't use anything containing lead, This includes lead came and solder.

 And a list of thing to do when working with lead came: